 You must tell us of any change of circumstances that affects your entitlement.
-If you don't, you may be required to pay a penalty.
+If you don't, you may pay a penalty.

 When working out how many people live in a property, some people are not counted.
 These are called disregarded people.

-If any of the following people live in your home they may be disregarded and you may get a 25% discount.
-Click on the any link that applies to get a Confirmation of Status form :
+If any of the following people live in your home, they may be disregarded and you may get a 25% discount.

 Changes to empty property discount

-A discount of 10% currently applies to empty properties and 2nd homes, the exception being purpose built holiday homes and job related properties, where a 50% discount applies.
+A discount of 10% currently applies to empty properties and 2nd homes.
+The exceptions are purpose built holiday homes and job related properties, where a 50% discount applies.

-A 50% discount applies for a maximum of 6 months to empty and unfurnished properties,(this is applicable from the date the maximum period of 6 months exemption ends).
-This will continue to apply from 1 April 2017.
+A 50% discount applies for a maximum of 6 months to empty and unfurnished properties.
+(This applies from the date the maximum period of 6 months exemption ends.)

-If, however, an unoccupied property is being actively marketed for sale or let an increase in Council Tax liability of 100% can only be applied when the property has been unoccupied for two years or more.
+If, however, an unoccupied property is being actively marketed for sale or let, an increase in Council Tax liability of 100% only applies when the property has been unoccupied for two years or more.

-Remember: If you are granted a discount and the circumstances that led to that discount alter, you must advise us.
+Remember: if you are granted a discount, and the circumstances that led to that discount change, you must tell us.